nikhilvsupekar/nikhilvsupekar.github.io/docs/_posts/2020-12-13-marl-trains.markdown

 ## **Multi-Agent RL**

-Reinforcement learning has been successfully applied to solving tasks in various fields such as game playing and robotics.
+Reinforcement learning has been successfully applied to solving tasks in various fields such as game playing and robotics [7].
 However, the most successful settings have predominantly been single-agent systems, where the behavior of other actors is not taken into account.
 Like our problem statement, many real-world environments are multi-agent settings that involve interaction between multiple agents.
-Multi-Agent RL is an active field of research with potentially significant impact on RL in real-world.
+Multi-Agent RL is an active field of research [7] with potentially significant impact on RL in real-world.
 In this section, we discuss aspects of multi-agent environments that theoretically differentiate between single-agent and multi-agent settings.

 ### Concepts

-**Markov Games** are a multi-agent extension of Markov Decision Processes (MDPs) that are used to model single-agent systems.
+**Markov Games** are a multi-agent extension of Markov Decision Processes (MDPs) that are used to model single-agent systems [8].
 A Markov Game is tuple $$ \langle S, A_1, ..., A_N, O_1, ..., O_N \rangle $$ where:

 $$N$$ = number of agents
 $$S$$ = set of states (all possible configurations of all agents)